 6. The Lion And The Camel

-In a dense jungle, a lion lived with its three assistants – a jackal, a crow and a leopard.
+In a dense jungle, a lion lived with its three assistants – a jackal, a crow, and a leopard.
 Due to their proximity to the king of the jungle, the assistants never had to look for food.
 One day, they were surprised to see a camel, which usually lived in the desert, wandering in the forest.
-On inquiry, they learnt that the camel lost its way.
+On inquiry, they learned that the camel lost its way.
 The lion gave it shelter and protected it.

 One day, the mighty lion was injured in a battle with the elephants.
 Unable to hunt, the lion and the assistants were left hungry.
 The three assistants suggested that they should eat the camel, but the lion refused to kill it.
 The assistants hatched a plan to make the camel offer itself as food to its protector.
-The crow, the leopard and the jackal each offered itself as food to the lion, which it refused.
+The crow, the leopard, and the jackal each offered themselves as food to the lion, which it refused.
 Seeing this, the camel also did the same and was instantly killed by the lion.

 Moral: It is unwise to trust cunning people who surround powerful or wealthy ones for their own benefit.

 Two friends, Dharmabuddhi (right, virtuous mind) and Papabuddhi (wrong, wicked mind) lived in a village.
 Papabuddhi, who was wicked, decided to use the skills of the virtuous Dharmabuddhi to make money.
 He convinced his friend to travel the world together and earn a lot of money.
 Once they earned enough money, Papabuddhi convinced his friend that they should bury the money in a forest for safety.
 He then stole all the money one night and went back to the village.

 When the friends went back to the forest to get the money, Papabuddhi feigned ignorance, accused Dharmabuddhi of stealing the money, and took the matter to the village elders, who agreed that they should ask the tree spirit in the forest about Dharmabuddhi’s guilt.